Particular/docs.particular.net/nservicebus/hosting/critical-errors.md

 component: Core
 ---

 NServiceBus has built-in [recoverability](/services/recoverability/) to handle message processing failures.
 However, there are other types of errors that NServiceBus does not have enough context in order to handle gracefully.
+Sometimes these are considered critical errors.

 Examples of **critical errors** include: